-At the height of the spring severe weather season, the NOAA HWT hosts multiple experiments to evaluate the operational utility of new science, technology and products.
+At the height of the spring severe weather season, the NOAA Hazardous Weather Testbed hosts multiple real-time, forecasting, and warning experiments to evaluate the operational utility of new science, technology, and products.

-The Spring Experiments are a unique opportunity for researchers and forecasters to work side-by-side to evaluate emerging research concepts and tools and participate in experimental forecast and warning generation exercises.
-Forecasters have direct access to the latest research developments and scientists gain the knowledge to formulate research strategies that will have practical benefits.
+The Spring Experiments are a unique opportunity for researchers and NWS forecasters to work side-by-side to evaluate emerging research concepts and tools and participate in experimental forecast and warning generation exercises.
+Forecasters have direct access to the latest research developments and scientists gain the knowledge to formulate research strategies with practical benefits.
 This collaborative approach ensures an effective, two-way path between research and operations which ultimately improves NWS forecasts and warnings.

 NSSL Video: The Hazardous Weather Testbed Spring Experiment